Virtual Library of Virginia

-The Virtual Library of Virginia (VIVA) is the consortium of the nonprofit academic libraries within the Commonwealth of Virginia.
+The Virtual Library of Virginia (VIVA) is a consortium of nonprofit academic libraries within the Commonwealth of Virginia.
 Members include all of the 39 state-assisted colleges and universities (the six doctoral degree-granting universities, nine four-year institutions, and 24 community and two-year branch colleges), as well as 34 of the independent (private, nonprofit) institutions and the Library of Virginia.

 VIVA is an active member of the International Coalition of Library Consortia.

 History

 The Virtual Library of Virginia was established in July 1994.
 In September 2003, VIVA received the Governor's Technology Gold Award for Government Service in Higher Education.